unjs/nitro/docs/content/2.deploy/providers/firebase.md

 ### Options

 The `firebase-v2` preset also supports passing options to the firebase function via the nitro config.
-These options are defined in the nitro config object under `firebase.httpRequestOptions`.
+These options are defined in the nitro config object under `firebase.v2.httpRequestOptions`.

 The `httpRequestOptions` object is passed to `functions.https.onRequest()` function as the first argument as per the [firebase docs](https://firebase.google.com/docs/functions/http-events?gen=2nd#trigger_a_function_with_an_http_request).